If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because the two are closely related, the choice often comes down to specifics.

-A clinician might choose duloxetine when chronic pain is part of the picture, since duloxetine is formally approved for several pain conditions.
-Duloxetine is also a reasonable choice for someone who wants to avoid venlafaxine's pronounced discontinuation symptoms.
+A clinician might choose duloxetine when chronic pain is part of the picture, since duloxetine is formally approved for diabetic nerve pain, fibromyalgia, and chronic musculoskeletal pain.
+Treating depression and pain with one medication is often simpler than layering two.
+Duloxetine is also a reasonable choice for someone who wants to avoid venlafaxine's pronounced discontinuation symptoms, for example a person with a variable schedule who knows they will sometimes miss a dose.

 A clinician might choose venlafaxine for its broader anxiety approvals, which include social anxiety disorder and panic disorder alongside generalized anxiety disorder.
-Beyond the medication itself, prior response, blood pressure, liver health, alcohol use, and other health conditions all factor into the decision.
+Venlafaxine is also the safer fit when liver health or heavy alcohol use is a concern, since it does not carry duloxetine's liver caution.
+Beyond the medication itself, prior response to a related drug, baseline blood pressure, the dose likely to be needed, and other health conditions all factor into the decision.
+There is no test that predicts the better fit in advance, so the choice is made on the balance of these specifics.

 The bottom line

 Duloxetine and venlafaxine are closely related medications.
 Neither is clearly better.
-The choice is driven mainly by whether chronic pain is involved, by discontinuation concerns, and by the specific anxiety condition being treated.
+The choice is driven mainly by whether chronic pain is involved, by discontinuation concerns, by liver health and alcohol use, and by the specific anxiety condition being treated.
 It is a decision to make with a prescriber.
 It is also common to try one and switch to the other if the fit is not right.
 A first medication that does not suit someone is a normal step in treatment, not a failure.

 Sources